 Recurring revenue: Why it matters and how to boost it

-Our guide will explore the ins and outs of recurring revenue to help give you sustainable growth.
-We'll cover everything from its definition and importance to the various models for boosting its potential.
+Our guide will show you all about recurring revenue and how it helps your business grow.
+We'll cover everything from the definition of recurring revenue and its importance to the various models for boosting its potential.

 What is recurring revenue, and why does it matter?